dezmanvee/dezmanvee/README.md

-# Hi👋, I am currently working on a fullstack application for developers, Developer News Aggregator Platform.
+# Hi👋, I am currently working on an application that simplifies result management for schools.

 ## About Me